onap/dcaegen2-platform-plugins/k8s/README.md

 This also applies to data router feeds.

 ## Additional Operations Supported by the Plugin
 In addition to supporting the Cloudify `install` and `uninstall` workflows, the plugin provides two standalone operations that can be invoked using the Cloudify [`execute_operation` workflow](https://docs.cloudify.co/4.3.0/working_with/workflows/built-in-workflows/).
-The `dcae.nodes.ContainerizedApplication`, `dcae.nodes.ContainerizedPlatformComponent`, `dcae.nodes.ContainerizedServiceComponent`, and `dcae.nodes.ContainerizedServiceComponentUsingDmaap` node types support these operations.
+The `dcae.nodes.ContainerizedApplication`, `dcae.nodes.ContainerizedServiceComponent`, and `dcae.nodes.ContainerizedServiceComponentUsingDmaap` node types support these operations.

 Currently, there's no convenient high-level interface to trigger these operations, but they could potentially be exposed through some kind of dashboard.